-Mortal Kombat 3 confirmed!
+Mortal Kombat 3 Confirmed!

-Part 3 could see an epic finale
+Part 3 could bring the epic finale

 By Jonas Reichel on 4 min reading time